 Eating locally also helps you know exactly where your food comes from—and supports small businesses in your community.
 Sustainable nutrition is more nourishing, too.

-Also, you will find plenty of other foods that fall under the sustainable category at your local farmer’s market or grocery store.
+Also, plenty of other foods fall under the sustainable category at your local farmer’s market or grocery store.

 Sustainable Foods are in Season